acid-design-lab/DataCon24/README.md

    CPP sequence FSLHRYMAWFCPWTGAWLMLD is predicted to **BIND** to the membrane.

+### Membrane permeability prediction

+   For so-called stapled peptides consisting of both natural and modified amino acids you can predict membrane permeability using [STAPEP package](https://github.com/dahuilangda/stapep_package) offering the full pipeline from data preprocessing to ML model development and use on novel samples.

    ![image](https://github.com/acid-design-lab/DataCon24/assets/82499756/b43c427b-c504-471d-97f8-fee6988ffd22)

    Non-CPP sequence is predicted **NOT TO BIND** to the membrane.